josedeleon-analytics/tableau-customer-churn/README.md

 - One list-based parameter for interactive segment analysis.
 - A unified dashboard that allows executives and analysts to adjust filters and instantly see results.

-This project demonstrates strong capabilities in **Tableau, business intelligence, and interactive reporting**.
-By integrating parameters and calculated fields, the dashboard goes beyond static visuals to deliver **self-service analytics** that support data-driven decision-making.
+This project demonstrates strong capabilities in Tableau, business intelligence, and interactive reporting.
+By integrating parameters and calculated fields, the dashboard goes beyond static visuals to deliver self-service analytics that support data-driven decision-making.

 ---